IBM/aspera-cli/docs/README.md

 > Use the `private_key` option to provide the PEM content (not the file path).
 > To load from a file, prefix the path with `@file:`, for example, `@file:/path/to/key.pem`.

-Typically, users create a preset so they don’t have to enter these options each time.
+Typically, users create a preset so they don't have to enter these options each time.

 Example: